This is a sequel to “Before I got married”. If you haven’t read it, please do so first so you can better understand what I share in this post.

 Let forgiveness and connection with your spouse be a choice of your will not a dictate of your feelings.

-You shouldn’t have any other friend of the opposite sex that takes more of your time than your significant other.
+You shouldn’t have any friendship that you invest more in emotionally, by talking, listening, socializing etc, than the one with your partner.
 It is inappropriate and frankly disrespectful to your partner.

 “Abstain from all appearance of evil.”

 1 Thessalonians 5:22 KJV